kgklein/PLUME/README.md

 ```
 where 'param' is the name of the parameter being scanned.

-Thus, the index of U_s onward will differ depending on the
+Note, the index of U_s onward will differ depending on the
 number of plasma species and if eigen and heating are turned on.